Welles Crowther: Legacy

 Crowther's parents, with the support of a Michigan foundation, created the Red Bandana Project, a character-development program for classrooms, sports teams, camps and youth programs.
-The family also established the Welles Remy Crowther Charitable Trust, with which they fund charitable work.
+The family also established the Welles Remy Crowther Charitable Trust, which they use to fund charitable work.

 The Welles Remy Crowther Red Bandana Run, a 5-kilometer road race, is held every October at Boston College.

 In 2006, Crowther was posthumously named an honorary New York City firefighter by Commissioner Nicholas Scoppetta.
 That same year, Crowther's Boston College lacrosse teammate, Tyler Jewell, wore a red bandana in honor of Crowther when he competed as a member of the United States snowboarding team in the 2006 Winter Olympics.

-During the September 10, 2011, UCF-Boston College football game in Orlando, Florida, a day before the 10th anniversary of the September 11 attacks, both schools honored Crowther.
+During a UCF-Boston College football game in Orlando, Florida, on September 10, 2011, (a day before the 10th anniversary of the September 11 attacks) both schools honored Crowther.
 Boston College players wore helmet stickers featuring Crowther's signature red bandana during the game, and Crowther's sisters, Honor Fagan and Paige Crowther, were introduced to the crowd during the third quarter.
 On September 13, 2014, Boston College played the University of Southern California (USC) and the team wore uniforms symbolizing Crowther's red bandana, including a helmet stripe, cleats and gloves with a red bandana pattern.
+Every year since 2014, Boston College has chosen one home football game to serve as the "red bandana game" with special red bandana-themed uniforms.

-In 2013, Crowther's sister, Honor Crowther Fagan, published a children's book about Welles's actions during the September 11 attacks called The Man In the Red Bandanna with illustration by his uncle John M. Crowther.
+In 2013, Crowther's sister, Honor Crowther Fagan, published a children's book about Welles's actions during the September 11 attacks called The Man In the Red Bandana.
+It was illustrated by his uncle, John M. Crowther.

-Every year since 2014 Boston College has chosen one home football game to serve as the "red bandana game" with special red bandana themed uniforms.